Benun

 Benun (بنون, also Romanized as Benūn; also known as Benyūn and Benūn-e Mashāyekh) is a village in Lisar Rural District, Kargan Rud District, Talesh County, Gilan Province, Iran.

 At the 2006 census, its population was 164, in 32 families.
+The following census in 2011 reported a permanent population of 0, stating that it is populated from May to October.
+The 2016 census measured the permanent population of the village as 169 people in 46 households.